RobotLocomotion/drake-iiwa-driver/README.md

 TODO(sam.creasey) Can I just zip up a project/workspace?

   * File -> New -> SunriseProject
-  * IP address of the controller can be left at 172.31.1.147
+    * IP address of the controller can be left at `172.31.1.147`
     * Create new project
-  * Project Name: DrakeFRIDriver
+    * Project Name: `DrakeFRIDriver`
-  * Topology template: LBR iiwa 14 R820 (or the appropriate model)
+    * Topology template: `LBR iiwa 14 R820` (or the appropriate model)
-  * Media Flange: Medien-Flansch Touch pneumatisch (or the appropriate model)
+    * Media Flange: `Medien-Flansch Touch pneumatisch` (or the appropriate model)
     * Create Application
     * Source folder: whatever
-  * Package: drake_fri
+    * Package: `drake_fri`
-  * Name: DrakeFRIDriver
+    * Name: `DrakeFRIDriver`

- * In "Package Explorer", select StationSetup.cat
+  * In "Package Explorer", select `StationSetup.cat`
     * Software (leave anything checked which already is, I think)
       * Fast Robot Interface
     * Save (Ctrl-S)

- * In "Package Explorer", select SafetyConfiguration.sconf
+  * In "Package Explorer", select `SafetyConfiguration.sconf`
     * Customer PSM
       * Uncheck row 1 "External EMERGENCY STOP"
       * Uncheck row 2 "Operator Protection",
       * Uncheck row 3 "Safety Stop"

- * Copy the Java source code for DrakeFRIPositionDriver and DrakeFRITorqueDriver.
+  * Copy the Java source code for `DrakeFRIPositionDriver` and `DrakeFRITorqueDriver`.
     * KUKA changed the spelling of the Java FRI interface as of Sunrise OS version 1.11.
-The appropriate sources files can be found in either kuka-driver/sunrise_1.7 or kuka-driver/sunrise_1.11  (NOTE: The sunrise_1.7 version is no longer actively tested, as I don't have any cabinets still running the older version of the software).
+The appropriate sources files can be found in either `kuka-driver/sunrise_1.7` or `kuka-driver/sunrise_1.11`  (NOTE: The `sunrise_1.7` version is no longer actively tested, as I don't have any cabinets still running the older version of the software).
-  * Copy DrakeFRIPositionDriver.java and DrakeFRITorqueDriver to DrakeFRIDriver/src/drake_fri (make sure Sunrise sees the update, you may need to import the files into the project).
-You can remove any exising DrakeFRIDriver.
+    * Copy `DrakeFRIPositionDriver.java` and `DrakeFRITorqueDriver` to `DrakeFRIDriver/src/drake_fri` (make sure Sunrise sees the update, you may need to import the files into the project).
+You can remove any exising `DrakeFRIDriver`.

- * In "Package Explorer", select StationSetup.cat
+  * In "Package Explorer", select `StationSetup.cat`
     * Installation
         * Push "Install" (this will not actually install the application, but it will wipe the existing configuration of the KUKA cabinet and replace it with yours).
 It will take a few minutes, and eventually will reboot the controller.

   * Press the "sync" button.
 It's on the toolbar at the top, 5th from the right.
 It looks a bit like a square with a couple of arrows over it (though it doesn't look much like this).
 This will install the application.
     * Execute

-## Enabling the Safety Configuration on the Robot
+### Enabling the Safety Configuration on the Robot

 When you upload a new safety configuration to the robot it needs to be enabled.
-To do this go to `Safety-->Activation` on the pendant.
+To do this, start at the main page on the pendant and go to `Safety-->Activation`.
 Then click `Activation`.
 Use the default user, the password is `argus`.
 This should enable the new configuration.

 ## C++ driver